Integrable mappings and the notion of anticonfinement

 In the case of an anticonfined singularity with zero growth, two cases have to be distinguished.
-If all other singularities of the mapping are confined then the system at hand may be integrable or not, which can be tested by the full-deautonomisation approach.
-If on the other hand the mapping has other non-confined singularities, then the system can only be integrable if it is linearisable.
-As is well-known by now, the confinement property is not necessary in the case of linearisable mappings [\refdef\tremblay].
+If all other singularities of the mapping are confined then the system at hand may be integrable or not which must be tested with a different approach, for example by the full-deautonomisation or express [\rodone] methods.
+If on the other hand the mapping also has unconfined singularities, then the system can only be integrable if it is linearisable.
+As is well-known by now, the confinement property is not necessary in the case of linearisable mappings [\tremblay].

 The case of an anticonfined singularity with non-zero growth is somewhat simpler.
-According to [\diller], if the growth of the anticonfined singularity is linear (and if there are no other non-confined singularities) then we are in the presence of a linearisable mapping.
-However, if it grows faster (and in fact the only known case corresponds to exponential growth) then the mapping is necessarily non-integrable.
+If the growth of the order of the anticonfined singularity is linear then in the absence of any other singularities we can conclude that we are in the presence of a linearisable mapping.
+If that is not the case then the linearisability (and therefore integrability) of the mapping will in general depend on the characteristics of the other singularities.
+However, if the orders in an anticonfined singularity exhibit a growth faster than linear (and in fact the only known case is exponential), then the mapping is necessarily non-integrable.
+Exponential growth exhibited by an anticonfined singularity can therefore be used as a non-integrability indicator.

-Although in this paper we mainly discussed autonomous mappings, we expect all of the above results to hold as well in the nonautonomous case.
-Moreover, in all cases presented here (and in many more examples we also studied) it turns out that the logarithm of the growth-rate of the anticonfined singularities coincides with the value of the algebraic entropy (where, in general, it can only offer a lower bound).
-The general conditions under which this statement can be rigorously shown are an open problem, to which we hope to return in some future work of ours.
+In many of the cases presented here (and in many more examples we also studied) it turned out that the growth-rate of the anticonfined singularities coincides with the value of the dynamical degree.
+However, based on the examples of section 5 we do not expect this to be valid in general, and the only thing one can be assured of is that the growth of the anticonfined pattern offers a lower bound to the degree growth of the mapping.
+The general conditions under which such statements can be rigorously shown are an open problem.